xinin/MockIoTopia/README.md

 #### 1.1.2.
 Connecting to an AWS IoTCore

-To connect to an IoTCore you need to follow these steps
+To connect to AWS IoTCore, the following steps are required.
+It is recommended to have the rest of the configuration file already prepared or use the sample configuration file.

 1. From **IoTCore** in the `Security > Certificates` section create a new certificate.